 If you’ve been injured by an Uber or Lyft driver, whether as a passenger, fellow driver, or pedestrian, you may benefit from contacting a personal injury attorney to help you recover for your losses.
 Claims for serious accidents may boil down to showing when the driver turned on their app and whether they had accepted a fare at the time of the accident, since the difference in coverage amounts could be substantial.
 An experienced lawyer can help you request this evidence from the ride-sharing company, conduct expert analysis of the crash itself, and gather witness statements that will strengthen your claim.

-If you’ve been injured in an auto accident in New York involving a ride-share company like Lyft or Uber, contact the dedicated and seasoned Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, in Kingston at 845-331-4100, or in Marlboro at 845-236-4411.
+If you’ve been injured in an auto accident in New York involving a ride-share company like Lyft or Uber, contact the dedicated and seasoned Kingston auto accident attorney at Rusk Wadlin Heppner & Martuscello, LLP for a consultation, in Kingston at 845-331-4100, or in Marlboro at 845-236-4411.